 One of the great things about eBay and Amazon is that you can start by selling the stuff cluttering your home and attic, and you don’t have to pay anything until after something sells and you’ve been paid.
 The trick to success on eBay and Amazon is to find what sells well and at a good profit, and then find a resource for more inventory.
-For example, if you have name-brand children’s clothes of your kids’ that sell well, you can take the money you earn from eBay sales and buy more at the local thrift store or consignment shop.
+For example, if you have name-brand children’s clothes from your kids that sell well, you can take the money you earn from eBay sales and buy more at the local thrift store or consignment shop.

 The most successful bloggers invest in a domain name and web hosting, which of course isn’t free.
 However, many started their blogs on free blogging sites such as Blogger (which is owned by Google, making it easy to add Adsense to it).

 Once they started making money, they bought a domain ($10-$15) and forwarded it to their free blog.
 And when they made even more money, they bought hosting and moved the site.